Bishop Kemper School for Ministry

 New Testament

-The course is a study of the Gospels, Epistles, and other writings of the New Testament that gives consideration to their historical, literary, and theological dimensions.
-After taking this course, students will have gained a general understanding of the major stories and theological ideas of the New Testament, a basic familiarity with the variety of methods scholars use to interpret the New Testament, a basic sense of the origins and historical development of the New Testament.
+In this course, students will explore the world and texts of the New Testament.
+Special attention will be given to the historical, literary, and theological dimensions of the Gospels, epistles, and other NT writings.
+Students will gain a general understanding of the major stories, themes, and theological ideas of the New Testament; a basic familiarity with the variety of methods scholars use to interpret the New Testament; and a basic sense of the origins and historical development of the New Testament.

 Required Texts